 - Carmen, Ohio State's Learning Management System, will be used to host materials and activities throughout this course.
 To access Carmen, visit Carmen.osu.edu.
 Log in to Carmen using your name.# and password.
-If you have not setup a name.# and password, visit my.osu.edu. - Help guides on the use of Carmen can be found at https://resourcecenter.odee.osu.edu/carmen - o Carmen accessibility
+If you have not setup a name.# and password, visit my.osu.edu. - Help guides on the use of Carmen can be found at https://resourcecenter.odee.osu.edu/carmen - This online course requires use of Carmen (Ohio State's learning management system) and other online communication and multimedia tools.
+If you need additional services to use these technologies, please request accommodations with your instructor. - o Carmen accessibility